Zekai Özger: Personal life

 Zekai Özger was born on January 8, 1948, in Bursa, Turkey to a low-income family as the fifth child of seven siblings.
-His father Ali was a public worker and his mother Fahriye a homemaker.
-In his youth, he spent months in hospital due to bone disease he caught.
+His father, Ali, was a public worker and his mother, Fahriye, a homemaker.
+In his youth, he spent months in the hospital due to a bone disease he had contracted.

-He was schooled in Altıparmak Primary School in Bursa.
-He then finished Atatürk High School in his hometown, and studied in the Journalism College at the Political Science of Ankara University.
-After graduating, Özger began to work as a film editor at the Turkish Radio and Television Corporation in Ankara.
+He was schooled at Altıparmak Primary School in Bursa, then finished Atatürk High School in his hometown, and studied at the Journalism College at the Political Science of Ankara University.
+After graduating, Özger began working as a film editor at the Turkish Radio and Television Corporation in Ankara.

-One evening, he left his home, where he had no television set, to watch the broadcasting at the TV, he had co-worked.
+One evening, he left his home, where he had no television set, to watch a broadcast at the TV station, where he had worked.
 That night, he did not return home.
 In the morning hours of May 5, 1973, he was found dead in a street.
-The forensic autopsy showed no sign of injuries, but it stated death by cerebral hemorrhage.
+The forensic autopsy showed no sign of injuries, but it stated that the cause of death was cerebral hemorrhage.
 It was assumed that this could be the result of a severe head injury he had suffered during a police raid on the university campus in the chaotic era of March 12, 1971.

 Poet

-Özger began to write poems already in his highschool years, and continued during his higher education time and thenafter.
+Özger began writing poems in his high school years, and continued during his higher education and thereafter.
 Poetry was his entire world.
 He published his poems under the pen name Arkadaş Z. Özger.
 Arkadaş is the Turkish word for "friend".

-His first poem, Tragedy of a beardless son, was published in 1967.
-Publication of his poems and writings continued to appear in the magazins Soyut, Forum, Papirüs, Yordam, Dost and Yansıma, as well as in the newspaper Ulus.
+His first poem, Tragedy of a beardless boy, was published in 1967.
+Publication of his poems and writings continued to appear in the magazines such as Soyut, Forum, Papirüs, Yordam, Dost and Yansıma, as well as in the newspaper Ulus.

 During his life, he had no opportunity to publish his works in a book.
-A year after his death, a collection of his poems that have been published in various newspapers and magazines, was gathered by his friends and published in a book titled Şiirler ("Poems") by Nadas in 1974.
+A year after his death, a collection of his poems that had been published in various newspapers and magazines, was gathered by his friends and published in a book titled Şiirler ("Poems") by Nadas in 1974.
 This book's expanded second edition was released under the title Sevdadır ("It's Love") by Mayıs Publishing.
 The poetry book of Özger has reached its 6th edition in an expanded version.

-Özger has not been open about his sexuality, or for which any reliable sources exist, except for some of his works that imply indirectly about his homosexual tendencies, such as Love Zeki Muren (Turkish homosexual singer), Oh, tender son, The soul loves soul, There is nothing beyond this or a poem named Hello!, my dear.
+Özger did not openly talk about his sexuality, and no reliable sources exist, except for some of his works that indirectly imply about his homosexual tendencies, such as Love Zeki Muren (Turkish homosexual singer), Oh, tender son, The soul loves soul, There is nothing beyond this or a poem named Hello!, my dear.